 Federal Direct Graduate and Professional Student PLUS Loan

 Graduate students may borrow the Federal Direct Graduate and Professional Student PLUS Loan (Grad PLUS) up to the cost of attendance less other financial aid.
-The Grad PLUS has a fixed interest rate of 7.9%.
+The 2013-14 Grad PLUS has a fixed interest rate of 7.9% with a 4% origination fee for loans first disbursed prior to July 1, 2013.
+For Grad PLUS loans first disbursed on or after July 1, 2013, the PLUS loan interest rate is fixed at 6.41% with a 4.204% origination fee per disbursement.
 It is a credit-based federal loan and an endorser (co-signer) may be required.
 Repayment begins six months after the borrower ceases to be enrolled at least half time or graduates.
-There is a 4%* origination fee at disbursement (which may be added to the loan balance by request).
 The Grad PLUS may be consolidated with Stafford and Perkins loans, unlike private loans.

 The Grad PLUS is also eligible for public interest loan forgiveness, Income Based Repayment loan forgiveness and has more deferment and forbearance options than private loans.
 Please see Credit-based Loans for more information, including a comparison of benefits between the Grad PLUS and private loans.
 Students must complete a Grad PLUS Request every year, Grad PLUS entrance counseling once and the Grad PLUS master promissory note once (unless you need an endorser - then each time you borrow you and the endorser will need to sign a promissory note) at http://www.studentloans.gov.

 Apply for the Grad PLUS or a private loan - students do not apply for both concurrently.

 For answers to any questions you have about financial aid, please contact Student Financial Services at firstname.lastname@example.org or 206.398.4250.